singfie/ICEP-exact-implementation/README.md

 The corresponding research paper published for these algorithms can be found under:
 Krutein, K. F. & Goochild, A. The Isolated Community Evacuation Problem with Mixed Integer Programming.
 Transportation Research Part E: Logistics & Transportation Review.
 (2022) Volume: tbd

+Furthermore, a case study has been published using the S-ICEP, implemented in the main branch, in:
+Krutein, K. F., McGowan, J. & Goodchild, A. Evacuating isolated islands with marine resources: A Bowen Island case study.
+International Journal of Disaster Risk Reduction.
+(2022) 102865. https://doi.org/10.1016/j.ijdrr.2022.102865

 The functionality of all files in each branch are described in the README file in each branch.
 The remainder of this file describes the files in the main branch.

 # File description